Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Experiments

 DSE and PhILSCAT were each trained on 27 and tested on 3 such phantoms, respectively, using $K=360$ uniformly spaced views with $P=10^8$ photons each for each phantom.

 As expected with this high density object scenario, the peak scatter-to-primary ratios $s(t,\theta)/p(t,\theta)$ are extremely high due to photon scarcity along highly attenuating paths for both source settings.
 For the test phantoms, the overall average ratio $\operatorname{AVG}_{t,\theta}s(t,\theta)/p(t,\theta)$, and the corresponding average over areas in the projections where $p_\theta < \sqrt{I_0}$ were found to be $10\%$ and $54\%$, respectively for the monochromatic case, and $17\%$ and $74\%$, respectively, for the polychromatic case.
-These high scatter levels are indicative of difficulty of the reconstruction task in these experiments.
+These high scatter levels are indicative of the difficulty of the reconstruction task in these experiments.

-For the monochromatic setting, the observed peak error between the total measurement reconstructions and the true primary reconstructions is 3711 HU, or 42\% when normalized by the peak density of 8761 HU in the primary reconstructions.
-For the polychromatic setting, the corresponding values are 4229 HU or 40\% out of the peak primary reconstruction density of 10560 HU.
-The HU reconstructions for all methods in the polychromatic setting were obtained after performing HU calibration to adjust the water linear attenuation level to 0 HU in the primary measurement reconstructions which were computed as explained in Sec. \ref{sec:data_generation}.
+For the monochromatic setting, the observed peak error between the $\tau$-reconstructions and the true $p$-reconstructions is 3711 HU, or 42\% of the peak density of 8761 HU in the $p$-reconstructions.
+For the polychromatic setting, the corresponding values are 4229 HU or 40\% out of the peak $p$-reconstruction density of 10560 HU.
+The HU reconstructions for all methods in the polychromatic setting were obtained after performing HU calibration to adjust the water linear attenuation level to 0 HU in the $p$-reconstructions, which were computed as explained in Sec. \ref{sec:data_generation}.

-These numbers indicate a stronger effect of scatter in the reconstructions than in the other CBCT experiments.
+These numbers indicate a stronger effect of scatter in these reconstructions than in the other CBCT experiments.
 The average reconstruction accuracy metrics are reported in Tables~\ref{table:recon_acc_mono_3D_recon_CBCT_ti_rods} and~\ref{table:recon_acc_poly_3D_recon_CBCT_ti_rods}, for the monochromatic and polychromatic cases, respectively.

-Reference reconstructions computed using primary measurements $p$, scatter corrected reconstructions, and error magnitude plots are given in Figures \ref{fig:mag_err_comp_3D_CBCT_ti_rods} and \ref{fig:mag_err_comp_3D_CBCT_ti_rods_poly}, for the monochromatic and polychromatic cases, respectively.
+Reference reconstructions computed using primary measurements $p$, tighter HU window scatter-corrected reconstructions, and error magnitude plots are given in Figures \ref{fig:mag_err_comp_3D_CBCT_ti_rods} and \ref{fig:mag_err_comp_3D_CBCT_ti_rods_poly}, for the monochromatic and polychromatic cases, respectively.
+To facilitate comparison, line profiles for each method and maximum intensity projections (MIP) of the absolute error volumes for DSE and PhILSCAT are provided together in Figures \ref{fig:mag_err_comp_3D_CBCT_ti_rods_poly} and ~\ref{fig:line_profile_hor_comp_3D_CBCT_ti_rods_sagittal} for the polychromatic case.
+A MIP in a particular direction is obtained by assigning to the projection the maximum absolute values the rays encounter in any voxel they traverse.
+Since they accumulate peak errors in many slices, it is possible that MIP values have considerable spatial variation, resulting in a noise-like map.